 The friend who had offered up the cabin had said it was off the beaten path.
-But this felt like less remote and more like they had fallen off the map’s edge.
-He was contemplating turning back when the forrest thinned and a small log cabin peeked out from among the trees.
+But this felt less remote and more as if they had fallen off the map’s edge.
+He was contemplating turning back when the forest thinned and a small log cabin peeked out from among the trees.

 “Hello, Ansel Adams,” Jordan whistled.